 In Western Australia, an organisation collecting money or goods from the public for charitable purposes needs to:

 - obtain a Charitable Collections Licence, or

 - be collecting under the authority of an existing licence holder.

-The Western Australian Department of Racing, Gaming and Liquor regulates community gaming activities under the Gaming and Wagering Commission Act 1987 (WA).
-A permit is required to raise funds from gaming activities such as lotteries, bingo and two-up.
+The department regulates community gaming activities under the Gaming and Wagering Commission Act 1987 (WA).
+A permit is required to raise funds from gaming activities such as raffles, bingo, lotteries, two-up or Calcuttas.

 The Department's website has links to gaming application kits and further information.
 Telephone enquiries can be made via (08) 6551 4888.